PsychoLlama/recommendations/README.md

 - [skim](https://github.com/lotabout/skim) or [fzf](https://github.com/junegunn/fzf): Fuzzy finders.
 Fantastic for finding files, searching notes, or sorting through massive troves of unstructured text.
 - [tmux](https://github.com/tmux/tmux): You know what this is.
 I'm still going to recommend it.
 - [viu](https://github.com/atanunq/viu): Renders images in the terminal using colored ascii art.
 Especially handy when working over SSH.
-- [w3m](https://sourceforge.net/projects/w3m/): A quick way to browse the web from a terminal.
 - [zoxide](https://github.com/ajeetdsouza/zoxide): Quick navigation around your file system.
 Phenomenal for jumping between projects without remembering the exact path.

 ## Vim